crichez/crichez.secureboot/CONTRIBUTING.md

 ### My question isn't covered here

 Open a discussion post!
-Please tell us what you want to accomplish, and we can figure out the best way to go about it together,
+Please tell us what you want to accomplish, and we can figure out the best way to go about it together.

 Thanks!